 As an aside, the power of incremental progress, which is small improvements in oneself should not to be confused with the tyranny of incrementalism, which means focussing on the small projects that yield small results.
 They can often be conflated.

 Responsibility is to autonomy as discipline is to freedom

 It took me a while to understand this about myself, but I deeply value autonomy and freedom at work.
 I thrive when I’m given responsibility to figure out tough challenges.
 Numerous rounds of feedback, going up and down the command chain and back again, micromanagement, meetings about meetings are not how I get my best work done.
-Thankfully, my employer, HubSpot is the antithesis of this - we hire for GSD AKA “get shit done”, which helps foster a high performance environment.
+Thankfully, my employer, HubSpot is the antithesis of this - we hire smart people for GSD AKA “get shit done” and let them run with it, which helps foster a high performance environment.

 Put simply, if you want autonomy and freedom at work you need to take responsibility (or “extreme ownership” as former-Navy SEAL Jocko Willink would say) and remain disciplined.
 At first glance the idea that responsibility gives you autonomy or that disciplines leads to freedom may seem an odd dichotomy.
 But let it sink in for a moment.
 If you want autonomy you need to be able to show complete and total ownership of work, which means being responsible for it - both its success and failure.
 And you also need discipline - you need to be consistent, reliable and of course, see work through to completion.